jowest90/streaming-data-pipeline/hbase-hello-world/src/main/scala/com/labs1904/hwe/homework/hbase_theory.md

 ## Questions
 #### What is a NoSQL database?
-- NoSQL is an approach to database management that can accommodate a wide variety of data models, including key-value, document, columnar and graph formats
+- NoSQL is a Non-Relational catch-all item for any database

 #### In your own words, what is Apache HBase?
-- An open source NoSQL database used to access data in real time.
+- An open source distributed NoSQL database used to access big data in real time.
+They don't require a schema as it uses rowKeys as an indicator.

 #### What are some strengths and limitations of HBase?
 Pros: